elegant-scipy/elegant-scipy/markdown/ch6.markdown

 <!-- solution begin -->

 **Solution:** In order to have a stochastic matrix, all columns of the transition matrix must sum to 1.
-This is not satisfied when a package doesn't have any dependencies: that column will consist of all zeroes.
+This is not satisfied when a species isn't eaten by any others: that column will consist of all zeroes.
 Replacing all those columns by $1/n \boldsymbol{1}$, however, would be expensive.

 The key is to realise that *every row* will contribute the *same amount* to the